-Current research validates what many mothers have discovered on their own; some forms of birth control impact a mother’s milk production.
+Current research validates what many mothers have discovered on their own: some forms of birth control may have a negative affect on milk production.
 A discussion about the side effects of specific types of birth control on lactation should begin with a brief explanation of the birth control methods.
 Below is an overview of birth control options in the United States.

 Native Mothering recommends that you consult with your health care provider before taking medications while breastfeeding.
-This article is intended to share information and references, and is not meant to be used for diagnosing or treating any medical condition.
+This article’s intent is to share information and references and is not meant to be used for diagnosing or treating any medical condition.
 The information contained in this article and website is not meant to replace medical advice.

-Breastfeeding mothers should be encouraged to assure medications are compatible with breastfeeding, including hormonal contraceptives.
+Breastfeeding mothers should be encouraged to make sure that any medications they use, including hormonal contraceptives, are compatible with breastfeeding.
 Forms of birth control that have no noted effect on lactation are: Condoms, diaphragms, cervical caps, fertility awareness-based methods, the Paragard IUD, birth control sponges, spermicide, vasectomy, abstinence, sterilization, and outercourse.
-A descriptive list of the forms of birth control listed in this section are available from Planned Parenthood.
+A descriptive list of the forms of birth control listed in this section is available from Planned Parenthood.

 Natural Family Planning

-Periodic abstinence is a method of birth control where a man and woman avoid sex during specific periods of time in a woman’s menstrual cycle.
-These are sometimes referred to as Fertility Awareness-Based Methods (FABMs) or Natural Family Planning (NFP).
+Periodic abstinence is a method of birth control in which the man and woman avoid sex during fertile periods of time in the woman’s menstrual cycle.
+These methods are sometimes referred to as Fertility Awareness-Based Methods (FABMs) or Natural Family Planning (NFP).
 The four methods that are most commonly used are called The Calendar method, The Ovulation method, The Sympto-Thermal method, and The Post-Ovulation method.
-All of these require awareness and evaluation of fertily signals, but do not involve consuming prescription medication, or taking herbal supplements.
+All of them require awareness and evaluation of fertility signals but do not involve consuming prescription medication or taking herbal supplements.
 They do necessitate barrier protection or abstinence during “unsafe” periods (times in a woman’s cycle when she could get pregnant).
-FABMs are effective when a couple wants to avoid pregnancy and objects to the use of other methods.
-They do not negatively impact a mother’s ability to make milk for her baby.
-Between 12% to 25% of couples will get pregnant each year if they fail to use the methods correctly.
+FABMs are appropriate for a couple who wants to avoid pregnancy and objects to the use of other methods.
+They do not have a negative effect a mother’s ability to make milk for her baby.
+Between 12% to 25% of these couples will get pregnant each year if they fail to use the methods correctly.

-The Academy of Breastfeeding Medicine, Clinical Protocol #13, page two, Table 2 Effectiveness of Contraceptive Methods during Breastfeeding, 2005, states that yearly pregnancy rates with perfect use are:
+The Academy of Breastfeeding Medicine states that yearly pregnancy rates with perfect use of the following methods are:

 - Calendar method: 9%